 - A significant proportion of AMR activities emanate from research projects and networks.
-These research-based networks may be in a good position to be able to identify laboratories that have capacity to do good quality AMR surveillance and which could therefore be brought into a formal regional AMR network. - Research-based AMR networks are driven by project objectives and short-term funding cycles.
-They may therefore find it difficult to take a long-term strategic approach to tackling AMR challenges but clearly have an important role to play in any long-term AMR strategy determined by a global or regional agency. - It will be important to verify which of these network is still active and to carry out in-depth analyses of successful and unsuccessful networks to learn lessons for future programmes about how to set up, manage, recruit members and coordinate such networks - Despite the high burden of infectious diseases in Africa there appears to be very little AMR network coverage across the continent - The SENTRY network has set up a good quality specimen bank, and charges for access and testing with isolates obtained from its network.
-This is an interesting model for ensuring financial sustainability of the network which is may be possible to replicate in other AMR networks that collect high quality data and samples.
+These research-based networks may be in a good position to identify laboratories with capacity to do good quality AMR surveillance, and which could therefore be brought into a formal regional AMR network. - Research-based AMR networks are driven by project objectives and short-term funding cycles.
+They may therefore find it difficult to take a long-term strategic approach to tackling AMR challenges, but clearly have an important role to play in any long-term AMR strategy determined by a global or regional agency. - It will be important to verify which of these networks are still active and to carry out in-depth analyses of successful and unsuccessful networks to learn lessons for future programmes about how to set up, manage, recruit members and coordinate such networks. - Despite the high burden of infectious diseases in Africa, there appears to be very little AMR network coverage across the continent - The SENTRY network has set up a good quality specimen bank and charges for access and testing with isolates obtained from its network.
+This is an interesting model for ensuring financial sustainability of the network, which it may be possible to replicate in other AMR networks that collect high quality data and samples.